 He regards the major investments that countries like China are now making in estate forestry as a positive thing, using land that was not previously forested.
 The forests are being created to handle China’s enormous need to produce and consume paper, paperboard and wood products.

 But the conditions for forestry vary greatly in different parts of the world, depending on factors such as climate, forestry methods, ownership structure and infrastructure.
 In Brazil, tree species are grown that are ready for felling after five years, while in Sweden it takes up to 90 years for a pine or spruce to be fully grown.

 The differences make it even more important to ensure that forestry is conducted in a sustainable manner.
-Two independent international certification systems exist to ensure this: FSC® (FSC-C110018) and PEFC™ (2778).
+Two independent international certification systems exist to ensure this: FSC® (FSC-C110018, Forest Stewardship Council) and PEFC (PEFC/05-33-105, Programme for the Endorsement of Forest Certification).
 Iggesund’s products carry both of these ecolabels.

 Ecolabelling of paper, paperboard and wood products is also increasingly important for customers and end consumers of the products.
 Iggesund receives a lot of questions about environmental considerations, but they vary in different parts of the world.

 “In Asia there are concerns regarding illegal felling and the felling of rainforest,” says Staffan Sjöberg, Iggesund’s environmental spokesman.
 “The questions we receive there focus on where the wood comes from and if it has been felled in a socially acceptable way.
 In the uk the main consideration is the carbon footprint, i.e., how much fossil carbon dioxide is released to produce the product.
 In the us people often want to know if recycled fibre has been mixed into the paperboard so that it has recycled content.”